TusharKapur/Droplet-Collision-SPH/README.md

 Simulation of colllision of two water droplets suspended in air medium using the Smoothed Particle Hydrodynamics SPHinXsys library.

+## Documentation

+For the documentation of this implementation, refer to the file `Documentation.pdf`.

 ## Visualization

 <img width="426" alt="Screenshot 2024-03-12 at 19 14 07" src="https://github.com/TusharKapur/Droplet-Collision-SPH/assets/107989848/67a3e10b-03bc-4aaf-81a5-bb4d636ae85c">